Quick Answer

 Once the strategy is set, execution matters.
 Run this in order: clear your compliance gate, choose your provider, transfer correctly, then automate.
 That sequence helps reduce avoidable filing problems and transfer errors.

 Before you compare providers, confirm that you can act now.
 Check your current ISA eligibility, your UK tax residency status, and any cross-border constraints against current HMRC guidance and your provider's rules.
-If anything is unclear, tag it as [verify current rule] and pause funding.
+If anything is unclear, pause funding until the current rule is confirmed.

 Then confirm your Self Assessment position.
 If you need to file and you are newly filing or previously inactive, HMRC says you must notify by 5 October for the previous tax year.
 Late notification can lead to a penalty.
 If you already had a Self Assessment account but did not file last year, reactivate it first to avoid delays.
 You need a National Insurance number to register and a Unique Taxpayer Reference (UTR) to use the online filing service.